FullMetal-007/GenAI_Health_Buddy/README.md

 ## ✨ Core Features

 -   **📄 Prescription Analysis**: Upload a photo of a medical prescription.
 The AI extracts medications, dosages, timings, and other vital information into a clean, easy-to-read summary.
--   **📱 WhatsApp Integration**: Seamlessly send the generated prescription summary to a patient's WhatsApp number via the Twilio API, ensuring information is accessible and shareable.
+-   **📱 WhatsApp Integration**: Seamlessly send the generated prescription summary to a patient's WhatsApp number via the **Meta WhatsApp Business API**, ensuring information is accessible and shareable.
 -   **💊 Medicine Information**: Search for any medicine to get a detailed overview, including its common uses, recommended dosage, potential side effects, and important precautions.
 -   **🩺 Symptom Checker**: Describe your symptoms in plain language to receive a preliminary AI analysis, which includes possible conditions, actionable advice, and an urgency assessment.
 -   **💬 Interactive Health Chat**: Engage in a conversation with an AI health buddy.
 Ask about medicine interactions, wellness tips, or general health questions in a friendly, chat-based interface.